vstehle/systemready-scripts/README.md

 recursively.
 Also, when a key has the special value `DELETE` the property is deleted.

+See also [Forcing identification], which can be useful for debugging this mechanism.

 ### SCT parser result.md

 A file marked with the `sct-parser-result-md` property is treated specially: